Trodelvy® (sacituzumab govitecan-hziy)

 Pharmacogenomics

-A retrospective analysis of patients with metastatic and locally recurrent HER2-negative breast cancer (52 [76.5%] patients had TNBC) was conducted to evaluate the association between UGT1A1 status and safety in 68 patients who underwent GT testing for UGT1A1 alleles.
-An increased risk of discontinuation for toxicity was observed in patients homozygous for UGT1A1*28 (Hazard ratio [HR] 5.52 [95% CI 1.15–26.49], P=0.03).
-No events of discontinuation for toxicity were observed in patients with a heterozygous GT (HR 0 [95% CI 0], P≤0.0001).
-However, 76% of patients with a UGT1A1*28 homozygous GT either started on a lower dose, had a dose reduction, or were intolerant.
-Treatment alterations and discontinuations for intolerance were observed in 71% and 56% of patients in the heterozygous and WT groups, respectively.8
+A retrospective analysis of 68 patients with metastatic and locally recurrent HER2- BC (52 [76.5%] patients had TNBC) was conducted to evaluate the association between UGT1A1 status and safety in patients who underwent GT testing for UGT1A1 alleles.
+An increased risk of discontinuation for toxicity was observed in patients homozygous for UGT1A1*28 (HR, 5.52; 95% CI: 1.15–26.49; P=0.03).
+No events of discontinuation for toxicity were observed in patients with a heterozygous GT (HR, 0; 95% CI: 0; P≤0.0001).
+However, 76% of patients with the UGT1A1*28 homozygous GT either started on a lower dose, had a dose reduction, or were intolerant.
+Treatment alterations and discontinuations for intolerance were observed in 71% and 56% of patients in the heterozygous and WT groups, respectively.12

-ASCENT, a global, open‑label, randomized, phase 3 study (N=529) investigated the efficacy and safety of SG 10 mg/kg IV on Days 1 and 8 of a 21-day cycle (n=267) vs treatment of physician’s choice (TPC [n=262; eribulin, vinorelbine, gemcitabine, or capecitabine]) in patients with refractory or relapsed mTNBC who had received ≥2 prior chemotherapies for unresectable, locally advanced, or metastatic disease.2 Patients in the SG arm received a median of 7 treatment cycles (range: 1–33), with a median treatment duration of 4.4 months (range: 0.03–22.9).9
+ASCENT, an open-label, randomized, phase 3 study (N=529), compared the efficacy and safety of SG 10 mg/kg IV on Days 1 and 8 of a 21-d cycle (n=267) vs chemotherapy treatment of physician’s choice (TPC [n=262; eribulin, vinorelbine, gemcitabine, or capecitabine]) in patients with refractory or relapsed mTNBC who had received ≥2 prior chemotherapies for unresectable, locally advanced, or metastatic disease.2 Patients in the SG arm received a median of 7 treatment cycles (range: 1–33), with a median (range) treatment duration of 4.4 (0.03–22.9) mo.14

 Table 1.
 ASCENT: Key TRAEs by UGT1A1 GT3